 The importance of baby’s neck and head control

 When you put baby in a carrier front-facing, it is very important to have neck and head control.
-This control usually develops between 4-6 months of age.
-Without this control, sitting facing forward can be risky for the baby.
+This control typically develops between 5–6 months of age; without this control, sitting facing forward can be risky for the baby (BabyBjörn, accessed 2025-10-11; AAP airway guidance updated 2025-04-11).
+Source; Source.

 Head tilting can cause breathing problems.